Jim Garrison: District attorney

 In the years prior to winning office as New Orleans District Attorney in 1961, Garrison worked for the New Orleans law firm of Deutsch, Kerrigan & Stiles from 1954 to 1958, before he first became an assistant district attorney.
-Garrison became a flamboyant, colorful, well-known figure in New Orleans but was initially unsuccessful in his run for public office.
+Garrison became a flamboyant, colorful, well-known figure in New Orleans, but was initially unsuccessful in his run for public office.
 He lost a 1959 election for criminal court judge.
 In 1961, he ran for district attorney and won against incumbent Richard Dowling by 6,000 votes in a five-man Democratic primary.
-Despite lack of major political backing, his performance in a television debate and last-minute television commercials facilitated his victory.
+Despite lack of major political backing, he facilitated his victory through excellent performance in a television debate and last-minute television commercials.

 Once in office, Garrison cracked down on prostitution and the abuses of Bourbon Street bars and strip joints.
 He indicted Dowling and one of his assistants for criminal malfeasance, but the charges were dismissed for lack of evidence.
 Garrison did not appeal.
 Garrison received national attention for a series of vice raids in the French Quarter, staged sometimes on a nightly basis.
 Newspaper headlines in 1962 praised Garrison's efforts, "Quarter Crime Emergency Declared by Police, DA. – Garrison Back, Vows Vice Drive to Continue – 14 Arrested, 12 more nabbed in Vice Raids."
-Garrison's critics often point out that many of the arrests made by his office did not result in convictions, implying that he was in the habit of making arrests without evidence.
-However, assistant DA William Alford has said that charges would more often than not be reduced or dropped if a relative of someone charged gained Garrison's ear.
-Alford said Garrison had "a heart of gold."
+Garrison's critics often point out that many of the arrests made by his office did not result in convictions, implying that he was in the habit of making arrests without evidence; however, assistant DA William Alford said that charges would, more often than not, be reduced or dropped if a relative of someone charged gained Garrison's ear.
+Alford said Garrison had "a heart of gold".

-After a conflict with local criminal judges over his budget, he accused them of racketeering and conspiring against him.
+After a conflict with local criminal judges over his budget, Garrison accused them of racketeering and conspiring against him.
 The eight judges charged him with misdemeanor criminal defamation, and Garrison was convicted in January 1963.
 In 1964, the U.S. Supreme Court overturned the conviction and struck down the state statute as unconstitutional.
 At the same time, Garrison indicted Judge Bernard Cocke with criminal malfeasance and, in two trials prosecuted by Garrison himself, Cocke was acquitted.
 Garrison charged nine policemen with brutality, but dropped the charges two weeks later.
 At a press conference, he accused the state parole board of accepting bribes, but could obtain no indictments.
 Critical of the state legislature, Garrison was unanimously censured by it for "deliberately maligning all of the members".
 In 1965, running for reelection against Judge Malcolm O'Hara, Garrison won with 60 percent of the vote.